LITT Marketing

 Subscribe to the Idaho Library Marketing listserv:

-Our next LITT: Marketing chat will be held in April 2024 and we will discuss professional development for the library marketer.
+Our next LITT: Marketing chat will be held in February 2025 and we will discuss how to use digital displays in the library using large monitors or TV’s.

 Notes from Past LITT: Marketing Chats